anderkonzen/dotfiles/README.md

 this will install `stow` and other necessary apps.
 Of course, you need [`brew`](https://brew.sh) installed to run this command.

-## fish

-If you already use fish as your shell, the symlink of the fish directory might not work because `~/.config/fish` probably already exists.
-In this case you can delete or backup this directory before running `stow fish`.

 # Configuring other apps

 ## git